ONSdigital/dp-static-files-api-client-java/README.md

 		</repository>
     </repositories>
 ```

+Note that the library is compile with and for Java 8.

 ### Usage in code
 To instatiate the API client, two parameters are needed:
 - the URL of the DP-Files API being used